California is the latest state to challenge Trump over plans to shut DACA down

-WASHINGTON — California, home to more than a quarter of all young people covered by the DACA program, on Monday became the latest state to challenge President Trump over his plan to shut it down.
+WASHINGTON — California, home to more than a quarter of all young people covered by the DACA program, became the latest state on Monday to challenge President Donald Trump over his plan to shut it down.

 "California has the most to lose," said Xavier Becerra, the state's attorney general.
 "Our businesses and local governments would bear the expense of ending it, and it would harm local law enforcement that depends on cooperation from immigrant families.